 The Goldenrain Tree grows a rounded canopy with wide-spreading branches and attractive light brown bark.
 When other plants look hot and worn out during the summer, the Goldenrain Tree opens its stunning yellow blooms.
 In the fall, the leaves turn a beautiful golden-yellow color for a few days.

 When the small flower petals break apart, they do fall like rain for a few days.
 The flowers are followed by inflated pods that look like Japanese lanterns.
-People often cut and bring the pods inside for flower arranging.
 The lanterns start out bright green in the summer and turn golden brown in the fall.
 They fall a few weeks later than the leaves do.

-Flowers: Yellow clusters, 8 to 14 in. long, summer
+Flowers: yellow clusters, 8 to 14 inches long in summer

-Seeds/Fruit: Showy 2″ pods, look like Japanese lanterns
+Seeds/Fruit: showy 2-inch pods look like Japanese lanterns

 Front of green utility box: 8 feet

 Fence, paving, underground utilities: 6 feet

 Overhead, high voltage lines: 20 feet